 3) Satisfactory Standardized Test Scores.
 International applicants must present acceptable English Proficiency Examination scores on the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).

-Acceptable TOEFL scores are a minimum of 500 paper-based, 173 computer-based and 61 Internet based.
+Acceptable TOEFL scores are a minimum of 85 paper-based or 94 Internet-based.
 Six (6) is the acceptable score on the IELTS.
 IELTS is jointly owned by the British Council, IDP: IELTS Australia, and the University of Cambridge ESOL Examination.